 Strain while still hot, then let it cool

-Use on burns, insect bites, sores and rashes.
-Also used as a facial night cream for wrinkles.
+Use homemade plantain salve on burns, insect bites, sores and rashes.
+Also can be used as a facial night-cream for wrinkles.

 As you can see, plantain has numerous uses in both the kitchen and for herbal remedies.